mlindgren/blog-archive/source/_posts/2015-09-07-observations-from-three-years-in-america.markdown

 There are also certain aspects of the American political and legal system that I prefer.
 I like the idea of states as "laboratories of democracy" with broader control over local legislation.
-There are downsides to this as well&mdash;it can lead to negative outcomes vis-à-vis civil rights, and when state and federal laws contradict each other is can result in confusing and volatile situations.
+There are downsides to this as well&mdash;it can lead to negative outcomes vis-à-vis civil rights, and when state and federal laws contradict each other it can result in confusing and volatile situations.
 Nevertheless, I think it's generally a good thing that states have some ability to catalyze progress in the country by demonstrating the viability of legislative changes that the rest of the country isn't yet on board with.